 A community kitchen is available on the first floor for all residents’ use.
-This floor also has vending machines and a bike storage room.
+This floor also has vending machines and a dispenser for ice and water.

 All rooms come furnished with beds, mattresses, desks, chairs, dressers, and built-in closets with overhead storage.
 Stackable furniture allows you to maximize your space for comfort and add your own style.

 Anderson rooms are a perfect backdrop for creative decorating, and built-in closets and dressers help students stay organized.

 - First- and second-year students

 - Area Coordinator lives in the building